menu

 Occupations and Workforce

-Norwood is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Norwood is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Norwood is a village of service providers, professionals, and sales and office workers.
 There are especially a lot of people living in Norwood who work in office and administrative support (13.07%), food service (11.25%), and law enforcement and fire fighting (9.07%).

 Setting & Lifestyle